edheltzel/fisher-plugin-macos/README.md

 <br>

-# osx
+# macOS

+## A fork of the original osx plugin
+**The original repository seems to be no longer maintained, so this is a fork that aims to keep the useful functions updated.**

 Inspired by the [oh-my-zsh][original-plugin]’s plugin of same name by [sorin-ionescu][original-author], this plug-in brings a number of handy
 functions:

 - `cdf` - `cd` to the current Finder directory
-- `flushdns` - Flushes the DNS cache for Yosemite and El Capitan
+- `flushdns` - Flushes the DNS cache for Catalina and later
 - `music` - Control Music: Play, pause, stop, resume, etc.
 - `manp` - Open a specified man page in Preview
 - `pfd` - Return the path of the frontmost Finder window